Gabourey Sidibe: 2009–2015: Debut and breakthrough

 Her next film, Yelling to the Sky, was a Sundance Lab project directed by Victoria Mahoney and starring Zoë Kravitz, in which she played Latonya Williams, a bully.
-In 2011, Sidibe was in the film Tower Heist and voiced a character in "Hot Water", the first episode of season 7 of American Dad!
+In 2011, Sidibe was in the film Tower Heist and voiced a character in "Hot Water", the first episode of season 7 of American Dad!.
 She appeared in the season 8 American Dad! episode "Stanny Tendergrass" early in 2013, and starred in the music video for "Don't Stop (Color on the Walls)" by the indie pop band Foster the People.
 Sidibe also appeared in the Showtime network series The Big C as Andrea Jackson.

 By April 2013, Sidibe had joined the cast of American Horror Story season 3, portraying Queenie, a young witch.
 She returned to the series for its fourth season, American Horror Story: Freak Show as a secretarial school student, Regina Ross.
 From 2015, she stars in Lee Daniels' Fox musical series Empire as Becky Williams alongside Terrence Howard and Taraji P. Henson.
 Sidibe portrays the head of A&R in the Empire company.
 As of April 2015, Sidibe was promoted to a series regular in season 2.
 She also starred in the Hulu series Difficult People as Denise.

 2016–present: Memoir and current work

 Sidibe's memoir, This Is Just My Face: Try Not to Stare, was released in 2017.

 On January 6, 2016, Sidibe appeared in the penultimate episode of American Horror Story: Hotel, reprising her Coven role as Queenie, marking her third season in the series.
 After sitting out subsequent seasons Roanoke and Cult, Sidibe returned to American Horror Story in 2018, appearing once again as her character Queenie in its eighth season, Apocalypse.

 In 2022, she appeared in the film All I Didn't Want for Christmas.
+In the same year she appeared as Jaslyn in an episode of the second season of American Horror Stories, a spin-off of American Horror Story in which each episode features a unique story.

+In October 2025, Sidibe was confirmed to be returning for the thirteenth season of American Horror Story in 2026.
+This will mark her first season as part of the main cast.

+Sidibe directed the 2026 drama/romance film Be Happy.
+It premiered on Lifetime on the 7th of February.